Olivier Acuña Barba v Mexico

 Throughout his career, Olivier published articles critical of the government and corruption in Mexico.

 As a result he faced harassment from criminal gangs as well as the authorities and eventually he was arbitrarily detained, tortured and charged with a crime which he did not commit.
 He was imprisoned for two years before being cleared of all charges.
-He now lives in exile in the UK.
+He now lives in exile.

 From 1995, Olivier was subjected to harassment by the authorities.
 After receiving threats, he fled to the USA, but returned to Mexico in 1999.
 He settled in Culiacan (Sinaloa) with his wife and children, where he set up a newspaper.